aroberge/friendly-traceback-docs/docs/source/idle_repl.rst

 .. code-block::python

-    from friendly_traceback.idle import *
+    from friendly.idle import *

-I used ``install()`` to replace IDLE's handling of runtime errors by Friendly-traceback's version.
+I used ``install()`` to replace IDLE's handling of runtime errors by Friendly's version.

 .. image:: images/idle-friendly2.png
    :scale: 60 %
    :alt: Screen capture of the Friendly console within IDLE

-Unfortunately, since syntax errors cannot (yet) be processed by Friendly-traceback in this mode, I do not recommend to use it in this way.
+Unfortunately, since syntax errors cannot (yet) be processed by Friendly in this mode, I do not recommend to use it in this way.

-IDLE's developers are aware of this current limitation and might provide in a future version a way for Friendly-traceback to "hook" into IDLE's mechanism for dealing with syntax errors.
+IDLE's developers are aware of this current limitation and might provide in a future version a way for Friendly to "hook" into IDLE's mechanism for dealing with syntax errors.